clux/magic-forest/README.md

 Still, performance is up there with with `go` and, it's way less sporadic than `go`.
 Probably a reasonable language if you know ruby and want a quick speedup.

+Type annotations in return types made no difference in performance.
+This language can run both fully interpretted and compiled, though it's about 3-4 times slower at this task intepreted.

 #### Node
 Lands bang in the middle of the two python implementations.
 Solid effort for having to implement its own duplicate element filter.